openheartmind/WISDOM/documents/acronym.md

 Ideas for the WISDOM acronym:

+- Weighted Information Schema for Driving Open Science and Metascience
 - Weighted Information Schema for Diverse / Distributed Organisations and Metascience
 - Weighted Information System for Disrupting Oligopolies and
 - Weighted Information Standards for Data Organisation and Metascience